polius/meteornext-docs/docs/guides/deployments.md

 ![alt text](../../assets/deployments/re-deploy.png "Deployment - Re-deploy")

 Imagine that we deployed some queries for all servers that are part of the `Development` environment, and now it's time to deploy it into `Production`.
-At this point we have two options, to create a new deployment from scratch or to re-deploy the existing one changing the environment field from "Development" to "Production".
+At this point we have two options, to create a new deployment from scratch or to re-deploy the existing one, changing the environment field from "Development" to "Production".

 :::tip
 It's recommended to always perform a Re-Deploy if the deployment we want to perform is related to an existing one.